SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 Yes, there are some features that we could not take with us to the new platform - mostly because of technical reasons.

 ### Not available
-- **Tagging**: it was no way for us to keep this feature as it relied on a direct reference to the underlying Lucene indexing implementation and it would not be possible to replace the built-in search provider with a different one
+- **Tagging**: it was no way for us to keep this feature as it relied on a direct reference to the underlying Lucene indexing implementation and it would not be possible to replace the built-in search provider with a different one.
-- **Captcha**: please use one of the common solutions available online
+- **Captcha**: please use one of the common solutions available online.
 - **WebContentDemo** type: this content type has been retired.
 All instances will be converted to Articles during the upgrade, so no data will be lost, but if you have content items of this type *in the file system* (or source control), you have to convert them to articles before you can import them into sensenet 7.

 ### Available in a compatibility pack
-The compatibility pack is an API package that will be installed during the upgrade.
+The [compatibility pack](https://github.com/SenseNet/sn-compatibility-pack) is an API package that will be installed during the upgrade.
 It contains many retired APIs that will bring at least parts of removed features back.
 Sometimes they only let you access your data (e.g. tags), in other cases you will still be able to use the full feature.

 - Wall
 - Journal